filipecabaco/my_blog/posts/2022-09-13_realtime_updates_with_liveview.md

 ![Supervision tree after starting 5 child processes](/images/img9.png)

 **Note:** Now there's is a hugely important detail we should be aware of, we took a shortcut by using the [:global](https://www.erlang.org/doc/man/global.html) name registry.
-We will tackle this at a later stage but be aware that you could have your own Registry which would be a better way of doing this since you would constraint names to your specific domain.
+We could have created our own [Registry](https://hexdocs.pm/elixir/1.14/Registry.html) which would be a better approach to ensure we have separate names for separate contexts.

-In our use case we're going to set the name of the process with the id of the socket by using the process name of `{:global, socket.id}`
+In our use case we're going to set the name of the process with the id of the socket by using the process name of `{:global, socket.id}` and we can find our processes by doing `:global_whereis_name(name)`.

-Lets add a couple of helper methods:
+Lets add a couple of helper methods so we can talk with our child processes in a more streamlined way based on their socket IDs and post title:

 ```elixir
 defmodule Blog.ReadTag.Supervisor do